Christian fundamentalism and conspiracy theories: Later 20th century

-In 1991, in the book The New World Order, American evangelical charismatic televangelist Pat Robertson claimed that a secret one-world government has existed in the world led by Freemasonry and the Illuminati, in collaboration with Jewish bankers.
-One of the recurring subjects of Christian fundamentalist conspiracy theorists is the accusation of homosexual people of a gay agenda and of being responsible for social problems.
-The QAnon conspiracy movement, which originated in 2017 found a loyal following among Christian fundamentalists particularly concerned with the search for signs of the end times.
+The QAnon conspiracy movement, which originated in 2017, found a loyal following among Christian fundamentalists particularly concerned with the search for signs of the end times.
 Frank Peretti's 1986 novel This Present Darkness, which depicted New Age practices, modern feminism, and secular education as part of a conspiracy to overthrow Christianity, has been criticized as being a possible influence on QAnon.